sara-nl/2019-08-28-htdp-elixir/_episodes/demo-spider-roles.md

 echo $PATH
 ```
 As you can see the error is resolved and you can proceed to running the analysis.
-Just sop you know in this particular case it was a simple solution, the missing library was downloaded to Spider and copied as follows:
+Just so you know in this particular case it was a simple solution, the missing library was downloaded to Spider and copied as follows:

 ```sh
 cp /scratch/libcrypto.so.1.0.0 ecoli-analysis-software/miniconda2/lib/